Carolina Mudcats: Milwaukee Brewers (2017–2025)

 In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.
 The Mudcats finished the first-half in second place, one game behind the division winner.
 They placed second in the second-half but further back.
 Overall, Carolina had a 69–62 record.
 Outfielder Jackson Chourio was voted the Carolina League MVP and won the league's Top MLB Prospect Award.
-Over five complete seasons of competition as a Brewers farm club, the Mudcats hold a win–loss record of 340–326.